-All Mr. Lentz Leather Goods are handmade to order in my small workshop located in the Deserts of Southwestern U.S.A., ensuring the highest possible level of quality.
+All Mr. Lentz Leather Goods are handmade to order in my small workshop located near our Northwestern frontier in the U.S.A., ensuring the highest possible level of quality.
 To learn more about how each item is made, read this little story below about my process and watch the short shop video.

 Watch how it’s done in the video below, or read on for the full story.

 Now, there aren’t too many people makin’ wallets with as much care as I do, so I thought I would share the process with y’all.
 Keep in mind this applies to every item in the shop:

 Every morning I wake up and brew a pot of Cowboy Coffee, you know – the grainy type with a bit of grind still left in the cup.
 Sippin’ on this, I enter my workshop and pull out a large ‘side’ of raw, full-grain, vegetable-tanned leather.
 Usually a roll of about 24 square feet, of leather smellin’ goodness.
 From this roll I will plan out the day’s cuts, which pieces will be best used for wallets, and where the most interesting natural markings lay.
 Then the cutting and punching process begins, shaping the wallet down to the millimeter using a series of sharp knives and precision cutting tools.